Iskandor/NeuroNet/README.md

 * Regular Gradient Actor Critic

 ##Author
+Matej Pechac (matej.pechac(at)gmail.com)
-@Matej Pechac finished master degree in cognitive science studies and is interested in AI developement
+finished master degree in cognitive science studies and is interested in AI developement